RetroDECK/ES-DE/INSTALL.md

 The code has a few dependencies.
 For building, you'll need CMake and development packages for cURL, FreeImage, FreeType, libVLC, pugixml, SDL2 and RapidJSON.

 **On Debian/Ubuntu:**
-All of the required packages can be easily installed with `apt-get`:
+All of the required packages can be easily installed with apt-get:
 ```
 sudo apt-get install build-essential cmake libsdl2-dev libfreeimage-dev libfreetype6-dev libcurl4-openssl-dev libpugixml-dev rapidjson-dev libasound2-dev libvlc-dev libgl1-mesa-dev
 ```

 **On Fedora:**
-For this operating system, use `dnf` (with rpmfusion activated) :
+For this operating system, use dnf (with rpmfusion activated) :
 ```
 sudo dnf install cmake SDL2-devel freeimage-devel freetype-devel curl-devel rapidjson-devel alsa-lib-devel vlc-devel mesa-libGL-devel
 ```